oracle-livelabs/apex/event-mangement/4-ui-apex-assistant/4-ui-apex-assistant.md

 ## Task 1: Convert a Classic Report into a Content Row

 1. From the browser tab where the app is running, navigate to your faceted search page.
-In this lab, the page is called *Event Search*.
-The name might differ because the app was generated using AI.
+In this lab, the page is called Event Search.
+The name may differ because the application was generated using AI.

     !["Click App Builder"](images/discover-events.png "")